steveoc64/wasmgo/README.md

 <a href="https://patreon.com/davebrophy" title="Help with my hosting bills using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" style="max-width:100%;"></a>

+# Fork Info

+This is a fork of https://github.com/dave/wasmgo/issues/2

+> Adds gzip compression on serving the compiled wasm file.
+> Add a `-q` option on serving to cache the compiled result, and skip re-compiling.
+Moar Speeds.

 # wasmgo

 The `wasmgo` command compiles Go to WASM, and serves the binary locally or deploys to the [jsgo.io](https://github.com/dave/jsgo) CDN.